Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Data

 Typically, in- and out-migrations were recorded in separate books, or in separate tables within a single book, with one table per page of a book opening.
 Occasionally, these were combined into a single table with separate columns for in- and out-migrants.
 Some variations in table structure occurred depending on regional practices or the instructions followed by specific parishes.
 Figures \ref{fig:example1} and \ref{fig:example2} provide examples of typical migration tables.
 Figure \ref{fig:example1} illustrates a book in which the moving-in and moving-out tables are separate.
 In this example, the left-hand page contains individuals moving into the Huittinen parish in 1878, while the right-hand page lists individuals moving out of the same parish.
 Figure \ref{fig:example2} shows an example of a preprinted layout from Heinävesi in 1909, where both in- and out-migration records are combined into a single double-page table with separate columns.

 The number of columns and the content present in the migration tables vary; however, the most common information is presented in Table \ref{table:tab1} and Figure \ref{fig:table-entry} shows one complete entry of an out-migration record.
 Occasionally, the same field may be split into two or more columns, for example, the date may appear as one field or be divided into separate columns for the month and the day of the month.
 Typically, one person is recorded on a single row of the table, with other members of the same family listed on subsequent rows.
 In older books, all members of the same household are sometimes grouped together in a single record entry.
-The language of the records also varies between books, with some of the records written in Finnish and others in Swedish because both are used as administrative languages in Finland.
-Furthermore, many parishes have Finnish and Swedish names (e.g. \emph{Helsinki -- Helsingfors}), and the orthography of these names in historical data may differ or include abbreviations (e.g.\ \emph{Helsingfors -- H:fors}).
-These, and other inconsistencies in data recording practices, as well as missing or incomplete entries, further complicate the extraction process.
+The language of the records varies across books.
+Some entries are written in Finnish, others in Swedish, as both have long served as administrative languages in Finland.
+Many parishes have names in both languages, such as \emph{Helsinki} and \emph{Helsingfors}.
+In historical sources, these names may appear with altered spelling or abbreviations, for example \emph{Helsingfors} written as \emph{H:fors}.

+Many of the place names remain uncertain.
+One reason is that Swedish-speaking clerks often wrote Finnish names phonetically.
+This led to unusual or hybrid forms.
+Spelling was not yet standardized in the 19th century, so a single place could appear under several names.
+For instance, \emph{Mäntyharju} might be recorded as \emph{Mändyharju, Menduharju, or Menduhariu}.
+Local usage adds more variation.
+People often used names that differ from maps or official lists.
+A location could have one name as a farm, another as a village, and yet another as a district.
+These naming practices are well documented in Finnish place name research \citep{paikkala2007suomalainen}.

+Correctly resolving place names requires not only accurate recognition but also historical understanding of how those names were written and used over time.
+The task of recognizing and grounding historical place names is a significant area of research.
+For an overview of current methods and benchmarks, see the recent review by \citet{ehrmann23ner}, and for an example of a complete pipeline, refer to \citet{LinharesPontes2022}.
+Additionally, the well-known Pelagios Network \citep{barker2021specialissue} supports community-driven linked open data initiatives for historical places, providing both annotation tools and infrastructure for name grounding.